 - Make available post exposure evaluation and follow up to those who experience an exposure incident.

-For further information on these policies as they relates to research or academic laboratories or functions, contact EHS.
+For guidance and further information on the Bloodborne Pathogen Policy as it relates to research or academic laboratories or functions, contact EHS.

 For further information as it relates to facilities or other service areas, contact EHS.